TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 fraud events
 fasterTogether, we can
 identify and resolve
-fraud events fasterTogether, we can
-identify and resolve
 fraud events fasterTrending topic

-See why you should never share your access codes – with anyone.
+See how to maintain security in the age of connected devices

+Read more about this topic See how to maintain security in the age of connected devicesTrending topicRead more about
-Read more about this topicYour security is our top priorityKnow fraud when you see it
+Cybersecurity awarness layerYour security is our top priorityKnow fraud when you see it

 Knowledge is a powerful defense against fraud.
 See how to identify fraud